 The Payment Facilitators

 Payment Facilitators, or PayFacs for short, are a relatively new type of payment provider, but they’ve had a significant impact on the industry in recent years.
-Square, Stripe, and PayPal are all household names now because they’ve changed the way people think about payments.
+Helcim is a PayFac, along with Square, Stripe, and PayPal who are all household names because they’ve changed the way people think about payments.

 These providers are issued one master Merchant ID, or MID.
 It is under this single master MID that they are essentially able to aggregate all their merchants as sub-merchants (the old terminology for these providers was “aggregators” for this very reason).
-Since the PayFac itself takes on the risk of underwriting all their merchants, they are able to offer their merchant services in a very streamlined manor, while often expediting their onboarding process.
-Generally, PayFacs charge more for their processing to compensate for the risk they are taking on by not requiring as much information from the merchant.
+Since the PayFac itself takes on the risk of underwriting all their merchants, they are able to offer their merchant services in a very streamlined manner, while often expediting their onboarding process.
+Some PayFacs may opt to offer flat-rate pricing, which can cost more, to compensate for the risk they are taking on by not requiring as much application information from the merchant.

 The Software Platform